To find out more about the SIPPs offered by Dentons and the type of investments that you can hold, please click on the questions below.

 This is a very complicated area.
 Please contact a VAT specialist for further information.

-HM Revenue & Customs (HMRC) has accepted the Dentons SIPP as a registered pension scheme.
-You will be a trustee of your Plan together with our associated trustee company - Denton & Co Trustees Limited.
+HM Revenue & Customs (HMRC) has accepted our SIPPS as registered pension schemes.
+For the full asset SIPP (Dentons SIPP) you will be a trustee of your Plan together with our associated trustee company - Denton & Co.
+Trustees Limited.
 This approach provides you with a greater degree of control over your Plan and in the investment selection process.

-No. The Dentons SIPP is not a Stakeholder Pension.
+No. Dentons SIPPs are not a Stakeholder Pension.

 If you think that a Stakeholder Pension may be suitable for you, please contact your Financial Adviser.
 If you do not have an adviser, please view unbiased.co.uk, mylocaladviser.co.uk or vouchedfor.co.uk.

-We designed the Dentons SIPP to provide you with investment flexibility from an extensive range of asset classes.
+We designed our SIPPs to provide you with various levels of investment flexibility from an extensive range of asset classes to more straightforward approaches.
 We will consider most assets but some we do not allow.

 Please download a copy of our Permitted Assets to find out more: